-The basis for the calculation of the weighted averages of monthly interest rates on total foreign currency time deposits (column 12) are the amounts of those deposits received during the reporting month.
+The basis for the calculation of the weighted averages of monthly interest rates on total foreign currency time deposits in million EUR, current exchange rate

+(column 12) are the amounts of those deposits received during the reporting month.
 The same basis is applied in calculating the weighted averages of monthly interest rates on total short-term foreign currency deposits (column 13) and on total long-term foreign currency deposits (column 18).